rickvandermey/angular-starterkit/README.md

 ## Mock data (MockServer) 🤩

 As of version 1.1.0 it is possible to setup a mockServer with `npm run server:mock`.
-Port will be `http://localhost:4000` and the different status can be set at `http://localhost:4000/mocking`.
+Port will be `https://localhost:4000` and the different status can be set at `https://localhost:4000/mocking`.
 All data can be setup in _'./mockServer'_.
 Examples of API, JSON and images are added.
+As of version 2.1.0 the mockServer is running through Docker and runs with HTTPS/HTTP2

 ###### example sites: